 - Nuclear Equipment Test Engineer

-Is There Job Demand for Nuclear Engineers?
+Job Outlook for Nuclear Engineers

 In 2016, there was an estimated number of 17,700 jobs in the United States for Nuclear Engineer.
 New jobs are being produced at a rate of 4% which is below the national average.
 The Bureau of Labor Statistics predicts 700 new jobs for Nuclear Engineer by 2026.
 There will be an estimated 1,400 positions for Nuclear Engineer per year.